Mickey Cochrane

 Elden Auker writes about his catcher and manager Mickey Cochrane

 Pitcher Elden Auker broke into the big leagues with the Tigers in 1933, playing the season’s final two months with the big club.
-The following year Auker was in the big leagues to stay as he won 15 games to start a string of five straight seasons with double-digit win totals
+The following year Auker was in the big leagues to stay.
+He won 15 games to start a string of five-straight seasons with double-digit win totals for Detroit.
+Auker&#

 Leave a Reply